GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 Follow the steps in this section to prepare for VPN configuration.

+Important: Throughout these procedures, you assign names to entities such as the VPC network, subnet, and IP address.
+Each time you assign a name, make a note of it, because you often need to use those names in later procedures.

 ### GCP account and project

 Make sure that you have a GCP account.
 When you begin, you must select or create a GCP project where you will build